 Enfermería - Una ocupación en demanda

-There are more Nurse Practitioners needed each year than any other professional occupation in the region!
+There are more Nurse anesthetists needed each year than any other professional occupation in the region!

-Even at entry-level, Nurse Practitioners earn a salary of more than $50,000 per year above the median for all occupations in the Gulf Coast Region!
+Even at entry-level, Anesthetist Nurses command a salary of three times the average salary of all occupations in the Gulf Coast Region!

 Comience pronto y prepárese

-What does it take to be a Nurse Practitioner? * These skills, interests, and knowledge areas are recommended for a career in nursing.
+What kind of a person does it take to be an Anesthetist Nurse? * These skills, interests, and knowledge areas are recommended for a career in nursing.
 Los siguientes datos describen la importancia relativa de cada área del conocimiento/habilidad según la opinión de quienes están en la industria.

 |Top 10 Relevant Knowledge Areas||Relevant Importance Levels|